Local TV Bristol: Programming

 Bristol TV is required to broadcast 37 hours a week of first-run programming.

 As of February 2018, the station's sole local programme is Bristol Live, a rolling four-hour block of pre-recorded local news, sport and features airing each weeknight from 5-9pm.
 A half-hour block also airs on the generic Made Television networked feed on digital satellite each weekday evening at 5.30pm.

-Programmes produced by the other Made TV stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks from CBS Reality - airing from 9-11am, 1-5pm and 9pm-2am.
+Programmes produced by the other Made TV stations also aired on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks from CBS Reality - airing from 9-11am, 1-5pm and 9pm-2am.

+In 2023, the channel started simulcasting TalkTV's news programmes during the day, with hour-long local news bulletins at 1pm, 6pm and 9pm (which were also looped overnight).